Jasonzzt/ID2010-KTH/README.md

 # ID2010

-#### This is the lab of course Software Engineering of Distributed Systems at KTH.
+#### This is the lab of course Programming of Interactive Systems at KTH.

 - LAB1 Chat-Service